Austio/learning/ElasticSearch/relevant-search/relevant-search.md

-def - Signal: a component of the relevance scoring calculation corresponding to meaningful, measureable user or business information def - Source Data Model: Structure of original data (database)
+def - Signal: a component of the relevance scoring calculation corresponding to meaningful, measureable user or business information def - Source Data Model: Structure of original data (database) def - Signal Modeling: Data modeling for relevance picking fields and analyzers the way you would columns/keys/indexes for regular databases

 When signal modeling you must answer these questions:
  - How do users intend to search these fields to obtain the needed information